Es ist ein Ros entsprungen: Meaning

-The hymn was originally written with two verses that describe the fulfilment of the prophecy of Isaiah foretelling the birth of Jesus.
+The hymn was originally written with two verses that describe the fulfillment of the prophecy of Isaiah foretelling the birth of Jesus.
 It emphasizes the royal genealogy of Jesus and Christian messianic prophecies.
 The hymn describes a rose sprouting from the stem of the Tree of Jesse, a symbolic device that depicts the descent of Jesus from Jesse of Bethlehem, the father of King David.
 The image was especially popular in medieval times, and it features in many works of religious art from the period.
 It has its origin in the Book of Isaiah:

 And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots.